jasonjmcghee/rem/README.md

 An open source approach to locally record everything you view on your Apple Silicon computer.

-_Note: Only tested on Apple Silicon, and the release is Apple Silicon._
+_Note: Only tested on Apple Silicon, but [there is now an intel build](https://github.com/jasonjmcghee/rem/releases/download/v0.1.11/rem-0.1.11-intel.dmg)_

 ---